jupyterlab/frontends-team-compass/docs/host_guide.rst

 Topics
 ^^^^^^

-Weekly meetings are for contributors to discuss features, ideas, PRs and other work on JupyterLab, and for the community to discuss their work, connect with JupyterLab contributors, seek help, and more.
+Weekly meetings are for contributors to discuss features, demos, ideas, PRs and any other work on JupyterLab, and for the community to discuss their work, connect with JupyterLab contributors, seek help, and more.

 Host Responsibilities
 ---------------------

 First and foremost, the host should facilitate the flow of a meeting.
 That means:

-- Going through the agenda
+- Going through the agenda - Do time checks/pause + move on to hit all items when there are time concerns
-- Guiding discussion
+- Guiding discussion - Read chats aloud for participants + the recording
-- Making sure everyone has a chance to speak
+- Making sure everyone has a chance to speak - Interject when someone has their hand raised
 - Maintaining order
+- Mention/link to the Jupyter Code of Conduct and how everyone is bound to it

 The host should also: